zanellig/combine-and-read.js/README.md

 ## Introduction

 Welcome to the UXPos BackOffice OCR project.
-This project has been developed to facilitate the extraction and conversion of data from images to CSV format.
+This project has been developed to facilitate the extraction and conversion of data from images to XLSX format.
 We would like to extend our special thanks to **[Santiago Candia](https://www.linkedin.com/in/santiago-candia-76708626b/)** and **[Federico Wahlers](https://www.linkedin.com/in/federico-wahlers-989627206/)** from [LinkSolution](https://www.linkedin.com/company/linksolution-srl/) for their invaluable support and collaboration on this project.

 ## Table of Contents